 Section 6.2 Funding of Construction.
 Provider shall contribute, in accordance with the procedures set forth in Section 6.3 of this Agreement, up to $750,000 (the "Funded Amount") to be used solely for all costs and expenses associated with the construction of the Collection Facilities.

 Section 6.3 Construction Funding Procedure.
 Independent, as managing member of SBLLC, shall provide to Provider a monthly summarized statement of construction costs and expenses incurred by SBLLC for the previous month for the Collection Facilities along with copies of original invoices and supporting documentation.
 Provider shall fund to SBLLC all such summarized statements approved by Provider up to the Funded Amount.
-The summarized statement shall also include thecurrent status of the construction progress of the Collection Facilities.
+The summarized statement shall also include the construction progress of the Collection Facilities.
 Provider shall forward to SBLLC the funds for an approved summarized statement within 20 days of receipt thereof.

 Section 6.4 Operation and Maintenance.
 Owner, at its sole expense, shall operate and maintain the Collection Facilities in good operating condition and repair in accordance with standard industry practices (including, without limitation, ordinary upkeep, and replacement and repairs whether ordinary or extraordinary in nature, and including damage by casualty).